retropassdev/RetroPass/README.md

  - Xbox only
  - optimized for gamepad only
  - no custom themes
- - no support for zipped content
+ - zipped content supported only if RetroArch cores support it
  - no scrapper

 ## Prerequisites